Made with whole spices and garlic, this easy Turkey Brine is a no-muss, no-fuss Thanksgiving tradition that packs a ton of flavor.

 - Black Peppercorns: Whole peppercorns add flavor and are easy to work with.

-- Allspice Berries: You’ll want the whole all spice, not ground, just like the peppercorns.
+- Allspice Berries: Youโll want the whole all spice, not ground, just like the peppercorns.

 - Garlic: Smash a few garlic cloves, no need to chop.

-How Long Should You Brine Turkey?
+How Long to Brine a Turkey

 Do I Rinse the Turkey After Brining?